andrea-dm/Coursera_Capstone/report.md

 ## § Conclusion

 The result of the above analysis is clear: the optimal neighborhood is "Zona Prati".
-Even if the data we got have been proved to be somewhat limited, the methods and the techniques applied mathematical-based, hence solid.
+Even if the data we got have been proved to be somewhat limited, the employed methods and techniques are mathematical-based, hence solid.
 This makes the result valid and reliable.

 ## § References